Our Mission

 Program Learning Outcomes

-- Student groups will synthesize knowledge and organize ideas in an oral and visual presentation to a community partner, a classroom and/or organization.
+Student groups will effectively synthesize knowledge and organize ideas in a compelling oral and visual presentation to a community partner, a classroom and/or organization.

 Foundation